Walk In Family Dentistry

 Because of the risk of failure and the fact that implants can get in the way of normal growth, younger kids whose jaws are still growing are usually not good candidates for them.

-Teenagers with fully developed jaws may be better options, especially if they have lost a permanent tooth because of an accident or not having one from birth.
-If your child needs Wisdom Tooth Extraction in North York, you can contact us
+Teenagers with fully developed jaws may be better options, especially if they have lost a permanent tooth because of an accident or have not had one from birth.
+If your child needs a Wisdom Tooth Extraction in North York, you can contact us.

 The minimum age for dental implants is: